-The company initially requested an average 29.5% rate change for the existing 2015 plans that the company sells in the Individual market.
+The company initially requested an average 32.3% rate change in the small group market for enrollees in current 2016 plans that continue coverage with the company in 2017.

 For each requested plan, we reviewed the contract to see if the plan included all of the benefits required by state and federal law, if the rates are reasonable in relation to the benefits, and if the company will be able to pay projected claims and expenses.
 The Department also considers factors such as the insurer's revenues, medical and administrative costs, actual and projected profits, and past rate changes, as well as the effect the change will have on Pennsylvania consumers.